Skip to content

 Guppy Swim Bladder Problem

-Swim bladder problems in guppies are not a single disease — they are a symptom that can have several different underlying causes.
-This distinction matters because the treatment depends entirely on what is causing the problem in the first place.
+• Swim bladder problems aren’t a single disease — they’re a symptom that can have several different underlying causes.
+This matters because treatment depends entirely on what’s actually causing the problem.

 ➜ Swimming upside down or on their side